Opinion: We are on the brink of a new space race – it’s time to talk about Mars

 Should we go there at all, and risk annihilating any potential Martian life?
 Do we want to preserve it for scientific exploration only?

-We are on the brink of a new space race – and this time, Mars is in our sights.
-Yet we still have the opportunity to discuss now, before anyone puts their boot on the ground, what we want to do with the planet.
+We are on the brink of a new space race and this time Mars is in our sights.
+Yet we still have the opportunity to discuss now, before anyone puts their boots on the ground, what we want to do with the planet.
 Should we go there at all, and risk annihilating any potential Martian life?
 Do we want to preserve it for scientific exploration only?
 Do we want to use it as a test bed for future space technologies?
 Or do we want to claim it and exploit it, planting permanent, self-sustaining colonies in its red dust?

 The Outer Space Treaty (OST), signed during the Cold War in 1967 and ratified by all the space-faring countries, is quite clear on two regards: no one country can own an extraterrestrial object, in part or as a whole, and that all of outer space – everything not of the Earth – is held in common for the benefit of everybody.
 Arguably, the OST’s assumption that we are the masters of our own solar system and potentially beyond, is an act of hubris.
 But Mars is in our celestial backyard.
 If anyone gets to decide its fate, it’s going to be us.